theforeman/forklift/packer/README.md

 cd ./forklift/packer
 ```

-and run this comand (replacing 4.13 with the correct version):
+and run this command (replacing 4.13 with the correct version):

 ```sh
 ./scripts/build_stable_dev_box.rb 4.13